Louisville, Kentucky: 20th century

+21st century

-Since the late 1990s, Downtown has experienced significant residential, tourist and retail growth, including the addition of major sports complexes KFC Yum!
-Center, Lynn Family Stadium and Louisville Slugger Field, conversion of waterfront industrial sites into Waterfront Park, openings of varied museums (see Museums, galleries and interpretive centers below), and the refurbishing of the former Galleria into the bustling entertainment complex Fourth Street Live!, which opened in 2004.
+Since the late 1990s, Downtown has experienced significant residential, tourist and retail growth.
+Major new sports complexes built include KFC Yum!
+Center (2010), Louisville Slugger Field (2000), and Lynn Family Stadium (2020).
+Further, the downtown area has seen the conversion of riverfront industrial sites into Waterfront Park, openings of varied museums (see Museums, galleries and interpretive centers below), and the refurbishing of the former Galleria into the entertainment complex Fourth Street Live!, which opened in 2004.

-On March 13, 2020, four plainclothed officers from Louisville Metro Police Department executed a “no-knock” search warrant which led to the killing of Breonna Taylor, a 26-year-old African-American woman.
-For months afterward, Taylor’s family, members of the local community, and people around the world protested to demand that officers involved in the shooting be fired and criminally charged.
+On March 13, 2020, four plainclothed officers from Louisville Metro Police Department executed a "no-knock" search warrant which led to the killing of Breonna Taylor, a 26-year-old African-American woman.
+For months afterward, Taylor's family, members of the local community, and people around the world protested to demand that officers involved in the shooting be fired and criminally charged.
 These protests and demonstrations coincided and intertwined with the international George Floyd protests, as well as the Black Lives Matter movement and a broader movement of racial unrest.
 As a result of the incident, the police chief was fired and four officers received federal charges, but no significant systemic changes were made.

+On April 10, 2023, a mass shooting occurred at the Old National Bank, killing five people, and injuring nine others.
+The suspect, who was a bank employee and who officials said was livestreaming the rampage, was killed by the police after exchanging fire with them.

+On November 4, 2025, a McDonnell Douglas MD-11 cargo plane operating as UPS Airlines Flight 2976 crashed shortly after takeoff from Louisville Muhammad Ali International Airport, killing 14 people, injuring 15, and igniting a large fire.
+Several buildings near the airport, including a petroleum recycling center, were struck or set on fire.
+The cause of the crash is under investigation.